Privacy poliy - GDPR

 • Legal basis: legal obligation (PSD2) and legitimate interest (payment security – Art.
 6.1.f GDPR)

-d) Customer relationship management and support
+Customer relationship and support management

-e) Compliance with accounting, tax and evidentiary obligations
+Compliance with accounting, tax, and evidentiary obligations

-• Data concerned: transactional data (amounts, currencies, dates, statuses, references), bank details related to transactions.
+• Data concerned: transactional data (amounts, currencies, dates, statuses, references), bank details related to transactions

 • Legal basis: legal obligation (Art.
 6.1.c GDPR)

-f) Improvement of our services and technical security
+Improvement of our services and technical security

 • Legal basis: legitimate interest (Art.
 6.1.f GDPR)

 • Legal obligation (Art.
 6.1.c GDPR): AML/CFT compliance (Art.
-L561 CMF), accounting and tax obligations (Commercial Code, CGI), regulatory obligations (DSP2, ACPR)
+L561 CMF), accounting and tax obligations (Commercial Code, CGI), regulatory obligations (PSD2, ACPR)

 • Legitimate interest (Art.
 6.1.f GDPR): fraud prevention, system security, dispute management, service improvement